 Antique Automobile Club of America Museum

-I have to be honest.
-When I was planning our trip to Hershey I thought the AACA Museum would have a few nice cars and be something we would just breeze through.
+When I was planning our trip to Hershey, I thought the AACA Museum would have a few nice cars and be something we would just breeze through.
 After two hours, however, I had to drag my son out of there since he was having so much fun.
-From Studebakers to Fords to DeLorean prototypes, there’s a seemingly endless number of both well known and rare antique cars.
-We even had a chance to see the Hershey Kissmobile, which is currently parked outside of the AACA Museum.
+From Studebakers to Fords to DeLorean prototypes, there’s a seemingly endless number of both well-known and rare antique cars.
+We even saw the Hershey Kissmobile, which was parked outside of the AACA Museum at the time of our visit.

-The Route 66 gallery was especially cool, and it reminded me of our visit to the Lincoln Highway Experience in Ligonier earlier this year.
+The Route 66 gallery is especially cool, and it reminded me of the Lincoln Highway Experience in Ligonier.
 In addition to cars, there’s a huge collection of Harley Davidsons and a number of antique buses.
 The AACA Museum even houses the bus from the Keanue Reeves movie, Speed!

-The best part about visiting this awesome car museum in Hershey with kids is that there are so many things for them to do.
-There’s a designated kids area with train tables, puzzles and other activities.
+The best part about visiting this awesome car museum in Hershey, PA is that there are so many things for kids to do.
+There’s a designated kid’s area with train tables, puzzles and other activities.
 And the model train display at the AACA Museum in Hershey is one of the best I’ve seen.
 Throughout the entire display, there are dozens of buttons to push to make the interactive features come to life.
 Another highlight for us was the Cars movie scavenger hunt at the AACA Museum.
-While its geared toward children, we all loved looking for the characters throughout the museum.
+While it’s geared toward children, anyone will love looking for the characters throughout the museum.

 - Address: 161 Museum Drive, Hershey, PA